British Soap Award for Best On-Screen Partnership

-The British Soap Award for Best On-Screen Partnership is an award presented annually by The British Soap Awards.
-The award is voted for by a panel.
+The British Soap Award for Best On-Screen Partnership was an award presented annually by the British Soap Awards.
+The award was voted for by a panel.
 EastEnders is the most awarded soap in the category, with eight wins.
-Emmerdale is the only current soap not to have won a Best On-Screen Partnership award, while Family Affairs (1997–2005) never won the accolade.
-The award is currently held by EastEnders cast members Rudolph Walker and Angela Wynter, who play Patrick and Yolande Trueman in the soap.
+The final winners of the award were EastEnders cast members Rudolph Walker and Angela Wynter, who play Patrick and Yolande Trueman in the soap.